 Sometimes clients have specific requirements, such as:

-If you are a travel nursing professional or local contract nursing professional that frequently moves from assignment to assignment, you will want an easy way to have updated files on hand at all times.
+If you are a traveler or local contract nurse that frequently moves from assignment to assignment, you will want an easy way to have updated files on hand at all times.
 Here are some tips to make this a breeze with each new assignment you take:

 Store electronic files of your documents on your computer at home or the laptop you travel with, and put a copy on a removable jump drive to take with you to your assignment.
 You never know what you will need to produce quickly.